sflaming/reddit-img-downloader/README.md

-# Reddit Images Downloader
+~~# Reddit Images Downloader with Metadata

-This script allows you to download images from Reddit subreddits using various options.
+This script downloads popular images from any Reddit subreddit.

+## Features

+- Download images from one or more subreddits.
+- Images are saved with the URL, username, and title of the original post in EXIF metadata.
+- Supports either hot or top posts, with all time range options for top posts.
+- Customize the destination folder, number of images, and more.

 ## Usage